Similar passage comparison

 Authority term statistics

-The Academia Sinica Digital Humanities Research Platform develops digital tools to meet the demands of humanities research, assisting scholars in upgrading the quality of their research.
+The Digital Analysis System for Humanities (DASH) develops digital tools to meet the demands of humanities research, assisting scholars in upgrading the quality of their research.
 We hope to integrate researchers, research data, and research tools to broaden the scope of research and cut down research time.
-The Platform provides a comprehensive research environment with cloud computing services, offering all the data and tools scholars require.
-Researchers can upload texts and authority files, or use others’ open texts and authority files available on the platform.
+DASH provides a comprehensive research environment with cloud computing services, offering all the data and tools scholars require.
+Researchers can upload texts and authority files, or use others’ open texts and authority files available on the DASH.
 Authority terms possess both manual and automatic text tagging functions, and can be hierarchically categorized.
 Once text tagging is complete, you can calculate authority term and N-gram statistics, or conduct term co-occurrence analysis, and then present results through data visualization methods such as statistical charts, word clouds, social analysis graphs, and maps.
-Furthermore, the platform provides functionality for similar-passage comparison, Boolean search, word proximity search, and statistical filtering, enabling researchers to easily carry out textual analysis.
+Furthermore, DASH provides functionality for similar-passage comparison, Boolean search, word proximity search, and statistical filtering, enabling researchers to easily carry out textual analysis.

-Data Archives:Interface with the extensive text archives of the Academia Sinica Institute of History and Philology’s Scripta Sinica Database (about 260 million words), Kyoto University’s Kanseki Repository (about 1.3 billion words), and Harvard University’s Chinese Text Project (about 5.1 billion words), along with open authority files for names of place, dynasties, and people – the fundamental sources required for your research.
+Data Archives:Interface with the extensive text archives of the Academia Sinica Institute of History and Philology’s Scripta Sinica Database (about 260 million words), Kyoto University’s Kanseki Repository (about 1.3 billion words), and Harvard University’s Chinese Text Project (about 5.1 billion words), and Wikisource (about 2.46 billion words), and Chinese Buddhist Electronic Text Association (CBETA) (about 0.6 billion words), along with open authority files for names of place, dynasties, and people – the fundamental sources required for your research.

 Shared Editing:Groups of users can jointly edit texts, authority files, and tagged content, enabling researchers to assemble different communities to tackle different research subjects.